What is a Delaware public benefit corporation?

 Can PBCs go public?

 Yes, the PBC form was designed to protect the mission of a company when it goes public.
-There is currently only one public PBC: Laureate Education.
-The dearth of public PBCs is primarily due to the newness of the PBC corporate form, not an inherent deficiency in the PBC as a corporate form for the public capital markets.
-There are several late-stage PBCs that are expected to be contemplating an IPO in the next year or two.
+There are now three publicly-traded PBCs: Laureate Education, a higher education company, Lemonade, an insurance company, and Vital Farms, a sustainable food company.
+The relative lack of public PBCs is primarily due to the newness of the PBC, not an inherent deficiency in the PBC as a corporate form for the public capital markets.
+We have seen an uptick in PBC IPOs recently, with both Lemonade and Vital Farms going public in the summer of 2020.
+In addition, there are a few other late-stage PBCs that are expected to be contemplating an IPO in the next year or two.
 There are also a number of wholly-owned PBC subsidiaries of publicly traded companies, including Athleta, Plum Organics and Danone North America.
-The two-thirds stockholder majority requirement makes it challenging for existing publicly traded corporations to become PBCs, but there is general consensus that private PBCs will IPO and the market for publicly traded PBCs will become more robust.
+Given the recent removal of the two-thirds supermajority stockholder consent requirement, we expect there may be interest for existing publicly traded corporations to become PBCs and there is general consensus that private PBCs will IPO and the market for publicly traded PBCs will become more robust.

 Can PBCs be acquired by or merge with traditional corporations?